rjpadilla-ole/rjpadilla-ole.github.io/pages/micromaster/firststeps.md

 ## Step 9 - Join the team

-Next thing is to post a screenshot of your completed progress to the Slack chat.
+Next thing is to post a screenshot of your completed progress to the  chat.
 Click [here](trackprogress.md) to find your completed progress.
 Creat a Pull Request to add yourself [team.md](team.md).
-Then message us ("@lmmrssa" and "@dogi") at [slack](http://join.slack.ole.org) and ask about setting up a meeting so you can become a part of the team as soon as possible.
+Then message us ("@lmmrssa" and "@dogi") at chat and ask about setting up a meeting so you can become a part of the team as soon as possible.